|

 75 deg (to be discussed in greater detail below), about one third

 of the known ECAs are observable from the Earth at any time.
+The model population described above has been used to estimate

 the apparent or sky-plane distribution of ECAs (Muinonen and